musicAI/gen/README.md

 ---------

 * MIDI: open MIDI file, quantize, analyze, render as score, save as wav/mp3
-* keyboard: `a, s, d, f, j, k, l, ;` correponds to `C, D, E, F, G, A, B` as the white keys, and the black keys are `w, e, u, i, o` which have similar positions as on the piano keyboard.
+* keyboard: `a, s, d, f, j, k, l, ;` correponds to `C, D, E, F, G, A, B` as the white keys, and the black keys are `w, e, u, i, o` which have similar positions as on the piano keyboard. (moved to `midiKeyboard` project)

 Development Guide